calum74/mandelbrot-qt/README.md

 [![CMake on multiple platforms](https://github.com/calum74/mandelbrot-qt/actions/workflows/cmake-multi-platform.yml/badge.svg)](https://github.com/calum74/mandelbrot-qt/actions/workflows/cmake-multi-platform.yml)

-MandelbrotQt is a desktop application to explore the Mandelbrot set.
+Mandelbrot-Qt is a desktop application to explore the Mandelbrot set.
 If you just want to look at fractals, go to the [releases](https://github.com/calum74/mandelbrot-qt/releases) page.

 ## Running the software

 To install binaries for your plaform, just go to the [releases](https://github.com/calum74/mandelbrot-qt/releases) page.
-MandelbrotQt has binaries for MacOS, Windows, and Linux.
+Mandelbrot-Qt has binaries for MacOS, Windows, and Linux.

 ## How to use it